 As Alan conspires to control the city, Deirdre and James plot to leave, seeking answers about her magic and James’s disappeared mother.
 However, when Deirdre is framed for a treasonous crime, their quest for answers becomes a desperate quest for freedom.

-The Changeling’s Fortune is the first installment in the six-book YA Urban Fantasy series, Winter’s Blight.
+The Changeling’s Fortune is the first installment in the seven-book YA Urban Fantasy series, Winter’s Blight.

 Magic never plays fair…